MegaManSec/JoshuaHu/_posts/2024-01-09-mozilla-firefox-trusting-system-root-stores-qwacs-eu.md

 ---

 Update: It seems at some stage Mozilla updated that blog post: _Firefox now imports user-added TLS trust anchors (e.g., certificates) from the operating system root store_.
 Specifically, __now imports user-added TLS trust anchors__.

+So the change is actually that Firefox will automatically import **user-added** certificates from the system trust store -- and the original release notes were merely incorrect.
+That makes a lot more sense.

+This begs the question: how does Firefox determine what a user-added certificate is?
+This is handled in [security/manager/ssl/EnterpriseRoots.cpp](https://github.com/mozilla-firefox/firefox/blob/main/security/manager/ssl/EnterpriseRoots.cpp), and ChatGPT summarizes quite nicely:

+-   Windows: it opens the ROOT and CA stores only under LM, CU, Group Policy, and Enterprise locations that are intended for user/admin installed certs.
+The comment spells it out: these stores should not include Microsofts root program.
+It then filters for TLS server auth and imports roots from those locations only.
+No access to AuthRoot or other Microsoft built-in stores.

+-   macOS: it enumerates third-party keychain certs, then immediately discards any cert that has trust settings in the System domain, which is how Apple ships built-ins.
+Only User/Admin domain trust that indicates Trust Root or Trust As Root is treated as a trust anchor.

+-   Android: it calls the Java wrapper to fetch entries from the Android CA store and treats whatever comes back as roots.
+In Firefoxs implementation that wrapper returns user-installed CAs, not the system set.
+There is no code here that queries the system CA list directly.